 - For a very smooth texture, purée the soup in a standard or high-speed blender in batches until smooth and creamy (see notes).
 Alternatively, purée all or half of the soup with a hand-held immersion blender until desired consistency is reached.
 Transfer to a clean pot.

 - Add milk and stir through.
 Taste and adjust, adding more salt and pepper as needed.
-If soup is too thin, add more broth to thin it out.
+If soup is too thick, add more broth to thin it out.
 If it’s too thin, simmer gently until thickened.

 - Top with crispy kale chips (recipe follows).